Chattanooga bus crash: About the driver

 Walker's driving had alarmed students, parents and faculty in the weeks leading up to the accident, according to complaints obtained by CNN.

-A principal twice expressed concern over the speed at which Walker had driven out of the school parking lot, students claimed he was trying to injure them and a parent, responding to complaints Walker had cursed at children and tried to hurt them with his driving, threatened to beat up the bus driver, the records allege.
+A principal twice expressed concern over the speed at which Walker had driven out of the school parking lot.
+Students claimed he was trying to injure them.
+And a parent, responding to complaints Walker had cursed at children and tried to hurt them with his driving, threatened to beat up the bus driver, the records allege.

 Six students had told school employees the driver was swerving and "purposely trying to cause them to fall," the principal said.